 Thai Case Shines The Light on International Surrogacy26 Feb 2018

-A story reported by the Telegraph this week raises some interesting questions about international surrogacy.
+This week, a story reported by the Telegraph raises some interesting questions about international surrogacy.
 The reporting states that a 28 year old wealthy Japanese businessman paid women in Thailand between $9,300 and $12,500 each to bear his children.
 To date he has fathered 13 children using Thai surrogates, explaining that he wanted a large family and was able to support them financially.

 Initially there was concern from Thai authorities who were thought there may be an issue of human trafficking, but after due process a court official stated that, ‘For the happiness and opportunities which the 13 children will receive[…]the court rules that all 13 born from surrogacy to be legal children of the plaintiff’.